Abdel Halim Mohamed: Personal life and death

 Abdel Halim married Khalda Ahmed Khalil in 1942, who died in 1987.
 They had two daughters and five sons.
-Abdel Halim died in Khartoum on 16 April 2009, at the age of 99.
+Abdel Halim died in Khartoum on 16 April 2009.

+Following the Death of Former Acting Prime Minister of Cambodia on 22 January 2009 until his own death he was the world's oldest living former State leaders, and Following the Death of Former President of Somalia Aden Adde until his own death he was Africa's oldest living former state leader.